Sweden

 Skiing & snowboarding in Sweden offers unique snow experiences that are underrated by most, but not us.
 Ski Sweden and get loads of snow, the most northerly ski resort in the world, midnight sun skiing, aurora borealis viewing (ooohh, aahhhh!!), huge freeride terrain plus superb helicopter & backcountry skiing, making it a Powderhounds bucket list essential.

-For families, Swedish ski resorts are some of the best in the world and worth a visit for something completely different.
+For families, Swedish ski resorts are amongst the best in the world and worth a visit for something completely different.
 Lovers of alcoholic beverages will need to be cashed up or drink in moderation.
-Alcohol is seriously expensive in Sweden, so prepare to lose and arm or leg or just enjoy the purity of the Swedish air and water!
+Alcohol is expensive in Sweden, so prepare to lose and arm or leg or just enjoy the purity of the Swedish air and water!

 Swedish Skiing & Snowboarding

 Ski resorts in Sweden are typically Scandinavian - relatively low elevation, extremely cold and delightfully snowy.
-There are allegedly over 100 ski resorts in Sweden, but let us face it, most of them are best described as 'small & crap'.
+There are allegedly over 100 ski resorts in Sweden, but let us face it, most of them are best described as 'small & slightly crap local hills'.
 Several notable exceptions exist and provide the basis for some tasty ski experiences.

 Åre ski resort, with a respectable vertical drop of nearly 900m, 41 lifts and 111km of piste trails, is Sweden's largest by a far margin.
 The closest ski resorts of note to the capital Stockholm are clustered around the town of Salen.
 Six smallish ski resorts with skiable verticals of less than 400m are spread along the 50-odd km between Stoten and Klappen.
 Between Åre & Salen, the medium-sized Idre Fjall has over 40km of trails, albeit on only 300m of skiable vertical.

-Up north above the arctic circle, Riksgransen provides some of the best skiing in the world.
-Together with the relatively nearby ski resort of Bjorkliden and the off-piste lifted ski area of Abisko, endless freeride terrain is the main draw card.
-Riksgransen often has perfect powder and as much backcountry adventure as you can handle.
-When it warms up in May, the lifts turn at midnight for a truly unique ski experience.
-Due to the long hours of darkness during the northern winter above the arctic circle, Riksgransen doesn't open until late February but stays open until June if conditions are good.
+Up north above the arctic circle in Swedish Lapland, Riksgränsen provides some of the great skiing when the weather plays the game!
+It bills itself as the most northerly ski resort in the world.
+Together with the relatively nearby ski resort of Björkliden and the off-piste lifted ski area of Abisko, long seasons, endless freeride terrain, lift-assisted backcountry ski-touring, and heliskiing are the main draw cards.
+Riksgränsen often has perfect powder and as much backcountry adventure as you can handle, but patience is required to get it.
+When it warms up in May, the lifts sometimes turn at midnight for a truly unique ski experience.
+Due to the long hours of darkness during the northern winter above the arctic circle, the Swedish Lapland resorts don't open until late February, but stay open until June if conditions are good.

 An outlying ski hill with an interesting freeride pedigree is Svanstein on the border with Finland.
 Svanstein has one of the world's most creative trail maps, giving a clear insight into its ethos.